GetDKAN/recommended-project/README.md

 DKTL_MODE=HOST ./vendor/bin/dktl [your commmand]
 ```
 If you experiment with this repo, you will likely encounter stuff that breaks.
 Thank you and please let us know. :-)

+The version of dkan-tools which is a directory in this repo is the bespoke version that fixes some issues for `DKTL_MODE=HOST`, among other issues.
+We'll need to work on adding those changes to dkan-tools.